-While this hunger for a deal brings obvious advantages to a business, it also poses an obvious problem: Namely, that of standing out.
+Whether you run a Shopify store or sell on Etsy, this hunger for a deal brings obvious advantages to any type of e-commerce business.
+But it also poses an obvious problem: Namely, that of standing out.

 Of course, what’s also important to point out is that Black Friday isn’t just good for the eCommerce sector — it’s good for a wide range of businesses, from SEO agencies to even SaaS companies.
 Remember, we all love a good deal.

 In this article, Nightwatch is going to take a look at exactly what you need to do boost your sales with last-minute Black Friday marketing campaigns, regardless of your sector.

 1. Optimize your email marketing for Black Friday

 Here’s what’s important to know: Your customers are on the lookout for a deal during Black Friday.
 They know that deals are imminent — and they’re checking their emails to find them.

 This means that email marketing is essential during the Black Friday run.